Raezil/interview-prep-in-english/README.md

 * **Ordering:** messages are **in‑order** within an RPC.
 The **first error closes the stream**.

+- **interceptors** are the “middleware” of gRPC.
+They let you run code before and after every RPC without touching your service handlers, so you can add auth, logging, metrics, rate-limiting, retries, tracing, etc., in one place.

 ### Cache
 - A cache is a small, fast key→value store you put in front of a slower system (disk, DB, network, compiler, etc.) to serve repeated reads quicker.